-Findlay, Arlington, Mount Cory, Vanlue, and Mount Blanchard resident individuals are subject to the income tax return mandatory filing requirement at age 18, even if they have no taxable income.
+Findlay, Arlington, Mount Cory, Vanlue, Carey, and Mount Blanchard resident individuals who are 18 years of age or older are required to file even if they had no taxable income.

-Findlay and Arlington resident individuals who are 16 or 17 years of age, who have income that is subject to the income tax, must file even if no additional tax is due.
+Findlay, Arlington, and Carey resident individuals who are 16 or 17 years of age and who have income that is subject to the tax are required to file, even if no additional tax is due.

 See ORC 718.06 for information regarding consolidated returns.

 See this link for the Ohio House Bill 5 and Ohio House Bill 49 carry-forward loss instructions.

 In Ohio, an individual’s first municipal income tax obligation is to the city or village where he or she works, earns taxable income, conducts business, or owns rental properties.
 The individual’s next municipal income tax obligation is to the city or village where he or she is domiciled.
 The community of residence, by local ordinance, may then allow a credit for some or all of the tax that is paid to the communities where the income is earned.
 Findlay, Mount Cory, Vanlue, and Mount Blanchard do not offer a credit.
 Arlington and Carey offer a credit of the amount of tax paid to the community where the income is earned, not to exceed one percent.